-Season 6

-6. For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Division 58.5.2, the 2004/05 season is defined as the period from 1 December 2004 to 30 November 2005, or until the catch limit is reached, whichever is sooner.

-7. Fishing shall cease if the by-catch of any species reaches its by-catch limit as set out in Conservation Measure 33-02.

-8. The operation of this fishery shall be carried out in accordance with Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds in the course of fishing.

-9. Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.

-- 10. For the purpose of implementing this conservation measure in the 2004/05 season, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Annex 42-02/B; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Annex 42-02/B. Fine-scale data shall be submitted on a haul-by-haul basis.

-11. For the purpose of Annex 42-02/B, the target species is Champsocephalus gunnari and by-catch species are defined as any species other than Champsocephalus gunnari.

-- 12. Fine-scale biological data, as required under Annex 42-02/B, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 23-01, pending the adoption of a more appropriate period by the Commission.
+- Season 6.
+For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Division 58.5.2, the 2005/06 season is defined as the period from 1 December 2005 to 30 November 2006, or until the catch limit is reached, whichever is sooner. - Fishing shall cease if the by-catch of any species reaches its by-catch By-catch 7. limit as set out in Conservation Measure 33-02. - 8.
+The operation of this fishery shall be carried out in accordance with Mitigation Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds in the course of fishing. - Observers 9.
+Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period. - Data: 10.
+For the purpose of implementing this conservation measure in the catch/effort 2005/06 season, the following shall apply: - the Ten-day Catch and Effort Reporting System set out in (i) Annex 42-02/B; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Annex 42-02/B. Fine-scale data shall be submitted on a haul-by-haul basis. - 11.
+For the purpose of Annex 42-02/B, the target species is Champsocephalus gunnari and by-catch species are defined as any species other than Champsocephalus gunnari. - Data: 12.
+Fine-scale biological data, as required under Annex 42-02/B, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - 1 This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - 2 The specified period is adopted in accordance with the reporting period specified in Conservation Measure 23-01, pending the adoption of a more appropriate period by the Commission.

+biological